-- Cruse Bereavement Care - a charity that provides bereavement advice and support
+- Cruse Bereavement Care – provides bereavement advice and support

-- Relate - a charity that offers relationship advice and counselling
+- Relate – offers relationship advice and counselling

-- Rape Crisis - a charity for women and girls who have been raped or sexually abused
+- Rape Crisis – for women and girls who've been raped or sexually abused

-- Victim Support - a charity to help victims and witnesses of crime
+- Victim Support – provides victims and witnesses of crime with help and support